-The Cooperative has a defined benefit pension plan covering 39 employees.
+The Cooperative has a defined benefit pension plan covering 36 employees.
 As of January 1, 2007, the plan was closed to all new non-union staff and inside union staff.
 As of January 1, 2009, the plan was closed to all new outside union staff.
 Retirement benefits are based on a percentage of compensation, as defined in the plan, and benefits vested after completion of five years of service or age 55.
 The normal retirement age is 62.
 The assets of the plan consist primarily of mutual funds.
 The Cooperative's funding policy is to contribute so as to amortize the unfunded actuarial accrued liabilities over a 30-year period from January 1, 1987.

-The plan's funded balance is included within other current assets at December 31, 2021 and post retirement benefits other than pension at December 31, 2020.
-The following table sets forth the plan's funded status and amounts recognized in the Cooperative's financial statements at December 31, 2021 and 2020:
+The plan's funded balance is included within other current assets at December 31, 2022 and 2021, respectively.
+The following table sets forth the plan's funded status and amounts recognized in the Cooperative's financial statements at December 31, 2022 and 2021: